What is volunteering, and how can you get #VolunteerReady?

 By volunteering, people can learn something new, support the communities they are part of, and build meaningful relationships.
 There are many different things you can do as a volunteer, this is why our #VolunteerReady campaign encourages people to think about their skills, and what contribution they can make to a local cause.
 Through this process, individuals can recognise their own potential and what they could bring to a charity or community group.

 At the moment, NAVCA members are taking part in the #VolunteerReady campaign, which aims to recruit volunteers for the long term.
-Then, in Volunteers Week (1st - 7th June), people are encouraged to volunteer for the first time.
-Find out more about the campaign here, and follow the hashtag #VolunteerReady on social media to see our members' posts.
+At the end of the campaign, people are encouraged to volunteer for the first time.
+Follow the hashtag #VolunteerReady on social media to see our members' posts.